 Fly over Pink Lake or Abrolhos Island

-Nearby Geraldton is two amazing sights, each in the opposite direction from the other, therefore requiring you to choose between two stunning flyover options.
+Nearby Geraldton is two amazing sights, each in the opposite direction from the other, therefore requiring most people to choose between two stunning flyover options.
 The Abrolhos Islands are located about 100km west-northwest, while Pink Lake is about 80km due north.

-Choose the Abrolhos Islands and you will be captivated by pristine turquoise waters that are home to an abundance of unique marine life.
-The archipelago itself is made up of 122 islands and covers about 100 km It is a stunning site to fly over, and will most likely be one of the highlights of your time in Western Australia. ⇒ Check availability for a 90-minute scenic flight over the Abrolhos Islands from Geraldton
+Choose an Abrolhos Islands and Pink Lake flyover, and you will be captivated by pristine turquoise waters that are home to an abundance of unique marine life as well as the Pink Lake.
+The Abrolhos Islands archipelago itself is made up of 122 islands and covers about 100 km.
+Afterwards, continue on to the Pink Lake and see this natural oddity.
+This flyover will most likely be one of the highlights of your time in Western Australia.
+Reserve your scenic flight over the Abrolhos Islands and Pink Lake from Geraldton

-Of course, if you choose Pink Lake, you will see a Pink Lake.
+Of course, if you choose only Pink Lake, you will see a pink lake.
 There are a few in Australia, but if none are in your plans, this might be your only opportunity.
-It’s a difficult choice, but whichever you choose, you will most likely walk away impressed. ⇒ Check availability for a 70-minute Pink Lake and Port Gregory scenic flight from Geraldton
+It’s a difficult choice, but whichever you choose, you will most likely walk away impressed.
+Reserve your scenic Pink Lake flyover from Geraldton

 Things to do in Geraldton: museums

 Old police station

 There are a few museums in Geraldton, and if they made it onto your things to do in Geraldton list, be sure to plan around the fact that some of the closes quite early.

 A display of indigenous artwork, it is 100% Aboriginal-owned and operated.